-There is strong evidence for improving staff wellbeing and there are three key groups you work with and support:
+There is strong evidence for improving staff wellbeing and there are three key groups you work, influence, report to with and support:

 - Pupils and students

-- Other key stakeholders (including parents, governors, inspectors, DfE, etc.), and staff.
+- Other key stakeholders, including parents, governors, inspectors and the DfE.

 The main focus is often on the first of these, ensuring academic outcomes are as good as they can be and focusing on their wider character development and wellbeing.